Red Sox vs. Tigers Player Props Betting Odds

 Greene Stats

-- Greene enters this game looking to extend his four-game hit streak.
-During his last five outings he is hitting .286 with three doubles, a home run, a walk and two RBI.
+- Greene brings a five-game streak with at least one hit into this contest.
+During his last five outings he is hitting .389 with three doubles, a home run, a walk and three RBI.

 Greene Recent Games